 Why vote for me?…

-I’m running for sustainability.
-I’m running for better balance and to give people a voice.
+I’m running for sustainability and an approach that we can all get behind, now and for the long term.
+If we simply want to look at the anecdotal evidence, most of us might agree that the results of recent times have been divisive.
+I’m running for better balance and to give people a voice and to offer greater diversity of thinking on the board.
 I look for ways to make things better and I am not afraid to ask the hard questions when needed.
-I prefer logic and facts over emotions and prefer to focus on solutions rather than problems.
+I prefer logic and data over emotions and prefer to focus on solutions rather than problems.
 I am detail oriented and think any good solution comes down to the details that properly incentivizes and balances all sides of a problem.
-I do not automatically accept the prognosis of a situation that is given to me by others.
-I always question whether what is being done is RIGHT and if there is a better way.
+I do not automatically accept the prognosis of a situation that is given to me by others – I will not submit to group-think.
+I always question whether what is being done is RIGHT and proven, and if there is a better way.
 I try hard not to let pride and ego become part of the equation and I am pleased to help someone else bring a good idea to fruition.
-And I do that all for the greatest good and I do that for the best long-term, sustainable approach.
-Sustainability is something our town is struggling with right now and we need to do better in many areas.
-I will be a younger person on the council with school age children.
-I know the value of a dollar and how to stretch those dollars for best overall value… Not necessarily the best as the “best” usually has a premium price, but best value and most efficient.
-I appreciate all viewpoints and absolutely welcome thoughtful solutions from our residents – I will listen to your input.
-I want to help our senior residents be able to stay here – we owe it to them for building such an amazing town.
-I think our town is great and want to help keep it that way and continue to be an example of good Maine values.
+I am able to vote against my own self-interests if it serves the greater good and I do that for the best long-term, sustainable approach.
+I appreciate and welcome thoughtful solutions from our residents – I will listen to your input.
+I think our schools are great and want to help keep them that way and continue to be an example of good Maine values.
 I encourage all residents to get involved and stay involved with your thoughtful input and good solutions to today’s problems.
-Let’s work on good, long-term solutions – speak up and share with your officials, if elected, I will be listening!
-I would be proud to represent you.
+Let’s work on good, long-term solutions – speak up, if elected, I will be listening!